mahf-opt/mahf/README.md

 # MAHF

-A framework for modular construction and evaluation of meta-heuristics.
+A framework for modular construction and evaluation of metaheuristics.

 # Purpose and Features

 MAHF aims to make construction and modification of metaheuristics as simple and reliable as possible.
 In addition to construction it also provides utilities for tracking, evaluation and comparison of those heuristics.

 - Simple modular construction of metaheuristics
 - State management and state tracking